Arduino Nano 33 BLE Sense

 I2C1

-Bus 1 is the internal sensor bus — it serves the IMU, barometer, environmental sensor, and APDS9960. machine.I2C(1) is what the frozen sensor drivers use; you can scan or talk to it from your own code, but be aware the addresses are already taken by the on‑board sensors.
+Bus 1 is the internal sensor bus on P14/P15 (not on the user headers) — it serves the IMU, barometer, environmental sensor, and APDS9960.
+The frozen sensor drivers use it directly; user code can scan it too but the addresses are already taken by the on‑board sensors.

 SPI